tushar-81/AI-chainmodel/README.md

 The application provides two methods of AI function calling:

-### Simulated Mode (Default)
+### Simulated Mode
 - No API key required
 - Quick responses for demonstration purposes
 - Simulated processing of text data

-### Real API Mode
+### Real API Mode (Default)
-- Requires an OpenAI API key set as an environment variable
+- Uses Groq's LLama3 model for high-quality results
-- Makes actual calls to OpenAI's API for text processing
+- Makes actual calls to Groq's API for text processing
-- Set `USE_REAL_API=true` in your environment variables
+- Environment variables are preconfigured for immediate use

 ## Project Structure